Opening A Bank Account In Japan 銀行口座開設

 Opening a bank account in Japan is relatively easy.
-You will need your Alien Registration Card and your inkan or hanko (personal seal), though a signature may be enough in some banks such as Citibank (now SMBC Trust Bank/Prestia).
+You will need your Residence Card (Zairyu Card, in Japanese) and your inkan or hanko (personal seal), though a signature may be enough in some banks such as Citibank (now SMBC Trust Bank/Prestia).
 A small deposit of 1,000 yen is enough to open your account.

 You will be asked if you belong to a criminal organization, which is a new regulation.
 Your bank card and information on managing your account online will be sent to you in about a week or 10 days.